FamilySearch/java-sdk-sample-app/README.md

-# gedcomx-java-sample-app

-FamilySearch API Java SDK Sample App
+# FamilySearch API Java SDK Sample App

 An application that demonstrates the usage of the [Java SDK](https://github.com/FamilySearch/gedcomx-java/tree/master/extensions/familysearch/familysearch-api-client) library for the FamilySearch API.